 Nagaland is one of the seven northeast states and is located on India’s farthest east side.
 The state is flanked by Myanmar in the east, Arunachal Pradesh in the north, Assam in the west, and Manipur in the south.

+The state has considerable resources of natural minerals, petroleum, and hydropower.
+It has unexploited reserves of around 600 million metric tonnes (MT) of crude oil and more than 20 MT of hydrocarbons.
+Moreover, the state has 315 MT of coal reserves and 1,038 MT of limestone reserves.
 The agro-climatic conditions in Nagaland provide multiple commercial opportunities for floriculture and horticulture.
 The state has 650 indigenous species of medicinal and aromatic plants.
 Bamboo is found extensively in Nagaland, with bamboo growing stock covering nearly 5% of the total stock in the country.
-As of 2018, Nagaland had 46 species of bamboo.
-Raw silk production in the state stood at 264 MT in 2020-21, 273 MT in 2021-22 and 304 MT in 2022-23.
+As of 2019, Nagaland had 46 species of bamboo.
+Raw silk production in the state stood at 264 MT in 2020-21, 273 MT in 2021-22 and 304 MT in 2022-23, 399 MT in 2023-24.

-As of May 2023, Nagaland has a total installed power generation capacity of 208.07 MW, of which 172.36 MW was under the central sector, 32.67 GW under state utilities, and 3.04 GW under the private sector.
-Out of the total installed power generation capacity, 106.03 MW was contributed by thermal, 66.33 MW by hydro, and 35.71 MW by renewable energy.
+As of September 2025, Nagaland has a total installed power generation capacity of 208.20 MW, of which 172.36 MW was under the central sector, 32.67 GW under state utilities, and 3.17 GW under the private sector.

 The state provides institutional support through various central and state government agencies viz., the North East Council, the Ministry of Development of North Eastern Region and the Nagaland Industrial Development Council.